 While religious conflict features prominently in news and public discourse, much less attention has been dedicated to the roles of religion in fostering peace.
 Understanding the positive role of religion in preventing violence, pursuing social change and social justice by nonviolent means, and building sustainable peace is essential to religious and cultural literacy.
 Advancing knowledge in this vital yet understudied area will benefit scholars, educators, policymakers, peace practitioners, religious communities, and the general public around the world.

 Religion inspires, informs, enables, and sustains peace efforts in many ways.
-Members of religious traditions have been major theoreticians of theologies and ethics of peace, architects of practical approaches to peace, and leading implementers of conflict prevention, peace building, and reconciliation processes in conflicts past and present.
+Members of religious traditions have been major theoreticians of theologies and ethics of peace, architects of practical approaches to peace, and leading implementers of conflict prevention, conflict transformation, peacebuilding, and reconciliation processes in conflicts past and present.
 They have often been at the forefront of addressing problems such as poverty, injustice, and limited access to education that pose challenges to sustainable peace.

-Religious resources for peace include people, ideas, practices, institutions, and, for many religious persons, experience of a divine, transcendent, or all-encompassing reality.
+Religious resources for peace include people, ideas, values, virtues, practices, institutions, and, for many, experience of a divine, transcendent, or all-encompassing reality.
 Religious approaches to peace tend to be holistic, engaging all dimensions of human “being”—spiritual, ethical, intellectual, physical, psychological, emotional, aesthetic, creative, and social.
 They are deployed and developed in particular historical and cultural circumstances.
 They therefore invite multidisciplinary, contextualized study as well as theoretical and theological reflection.

 Three guiding questions of the Initiative on Religions and the Practice of Peace are: